Trump Signs Proclamation Restricting H-1B Entry. Read More.

 Additional Insights on TPS for Venezuelans

-For context on how TPS status intersects with employment eligibility, our recent article with Frank Fogelbach, managing attorney, TPS for Venezuela and How to Interpret Threatening Letters to Employers.
+For context on how TPS status intersects with employment eligibility, see our recent article with Frank Fogelbach, Managing Attorney: TPS for Venezuela and How to Interpret Threatening Letters to Employers.

 Don’t Miss an Update